redpolarbear/minimal-mistakes/_posts/2017-06-08-Basic-Initiation-Post-the-Ubuntu-Installation-(16.04).md

+---
-# Basic Initiation Post the Ubuntu First Installation (16.04)
+title: Basic Initiation Post the Ubuntu First Installation (16.04)
+date: 2017-06-08
+categories: [System Administrator]
+tags: [linux, network, root, user]
+---

 ## How To Create a Sudo User on Ubuntu
 1. Login to the server as the user created during the installation;